mstniy/CWebSocket/README.md

 It supports sending and receiving binary and UTF8 messages, graceful closing of websockets, secure websockets, and is safe for concurrent access form multiple threads.

-For a simple example illustrating basic usage, see the `Examples` directory.
+For simple examples illustrating basic usage, see the `Examples` directory.

 For documentation, please refer to pertinent `.h` files.